jtburgess/indigo-TP-LInk/README.md

 ---
 ## Programmable Actions
 The default actions of __on/off/set brightness__ are always available.
-The actions below were added for the __RelaySwitch__ subtype, which has fade-timers in the device itself.
+The actions below were added for the __RelaySwitch__ subtype, which has extra settings in the device itself.
 Two have been co-opted for the __Dimmer__ type, which has a fade time (aka rampTime) as an Indigo device setting.
 ### Set_fade_on_time
 For a __RelaySwitch__, sets the time it takes to increase brightness, in milliseconds (msec).